Montessori Movement Area for Newborns: How to Set up with these 3 Essentials

 Considerations when hanging Montessori mobiles

-Initially after birth, babies can only see objects about 12 inches in-front of their face.
+Initially, after birth, babies can only see objects about 12 inches in front of their faces.
 Hang mobiles accordingly.

 What is the purpose of the mirror?

 The mirror is my favorite aspect of our movement area.
 It allows the baby or babies to see themselves and become aware of their movements.
-With twins, this is especially fun because they will look at each other and smile and giggle.
+With twins, this is especially fun because they will look at each other, smile and giggle.
 The mirror encourages tummy time as well.
-Our boys really enjoyed tummy time and often preferred it to being on their back.
-The mirror gives the baby a point of reference in the home which provides added comfort as well as a greater sense of security and various points of interest.
+Our boys really enjoyed tummy time and often preferred it to being on their backs.
+The mirror provides the baby with a point of reference in the home, offering added comfort and a greater sense of security, as well as various points of interest.

 What are the benefits of a Montessori Movement Area?

 The greatest benefit I have seen from our movement area is how it supports the development of our twins!
-Babies grow at an astonishing rate, changing everyday.
-They need the time and space to explore with their bodies freely, without restrictions such as swings, bouncy seats, etc. Some “containers” such as a car seats are required for the safety of your baby, but so many “baby containers” are obstacles to a babies natural motor development.
+Babies grow at an astonishing rate, changing every day.
+They need the time and space to explore their bodies freely, without restrictions such as swings, bouncy seats, etc. Some “containers” such as car seats are required for the safety of your baby, but so many “baby containers” are obstacles to a baby’s natural motor development.
 Floor time is so important for your developing baby; and cheaper!!

 Encouragement as you prepare your Montessori Movement Area for a Newborn or Twins